aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 ### Start the fake IoT data generator

-It\'s time to start streaming the fake IoT data that you\'ll later process with with Apache Flink:
+It's time to start streaming the fake IoT data that you\'ll later process with with Apache Flink:

 :::note